silastittes/tidy_vcf/README.md

                         Input file listing tab delimited sites to output.
 Each line must be a chromosome/scaffold name and the 1-indexed position of the site.
+  -t THIN, --thin THIN  Alternative to --sites, where a sites will be selected
+                        no less than THIN bases apart.
   -v [VCF], --vcf [VCF]
                         VCF input file.
 Should end in .vcf or .gz (plain text or compressed).